Darcywuang/test/README.md

 [![Build Status](https://travis-ci.org/kmjennison/dfp-prebid-setup.svg?branch=master)](https://travis-ci.org/kmjennison/dfp-prebid-setup)

 # Line item creator for Google Ad Manager
-An automated line item generator for Google Ad Manager (previously DFP)
+An automated line item generator for Google Ad Manager (previously DFP)<br>**Clone this repository** and follow 3 major steps will guide you to create 425 line items in Google Ad Manager for AIRIS.
+1. Creat Google Credentials
+2. Creating a Placement in Google Ad Manager
+3. Input Configuration and run the code
 <!--## Overview
 When setting up Prebid, your ad ops team often has to create [hundreds of line items](http://prebid.org/adops.html) in Google Ad Manager (GAM).